berndsi/mobile-sections-demo/README.md

 # `mobile-sections` demo

 A pageload demo using the `mobile-sections-*` endpoints of (English) Wikipedia pages.
-A page title and revision can be specified in the path of the URL.
+The Wikipedia language, a page title and revision can be specified in the path of the URL.

+## Hosted examples

+Navigate to [https://mobile-sections-demo.netlify.com/](https://mobile-sections-demo.netlify.com/).
+You should see the English Wikipedia Main Page.

+Navigate to [https://mobile-sections-demo.netlify.com/en/Cat](https://mobile-sections-demo.netlify.com/en/Cat).
+You should see the English Wikipedia page Cat.

+Navigate to [https://mobile-sections-demo.netlify.com/en/Cat/941307127](https://mobile-sections-demo.netlify.com/en/Cat/941307127).
+You should see revision 941307127 of the English Wikipedia page Cat.

+## Run locally

 _Note that you will need to have [Node.js](https://nodejs.org) installed._
 This demo app is written in [Svelte](https://svelte.dev/).

-## Get started

 Install the dependencies...